Hong Kong nixes US sanctions on Russian-owned superyacht

 Mordashov is one of Russia’s richest men, with an estimated wealth of about $18 billion.
 He also is the main shareholder and chairman of Severstal, Russia’s largest steel and mining company.
 Mordashov has tried to challenge the sanctions against him in European courts.

-Russian oligarchs have begun docking their yachts at ports in places like Turkey, which has maintained diplomatic ties with Russia since the war began.

 The Nord measures 141.6 meters (464.6 feet), has two helipads, a swimming pool and 20 cabins.
-The yacht is currently sailing under a Russian flag.
+It is operating under a Russian flag.

 Britain handed control over its colony Hong Kong to China in 1997, promising to respect its semi-autonomous status as a separate economic and customs territory.
 The semi-autonomous city's status as an international business hub and financial center has suffered in recent years after Beijing imposed a tough national security law on the city, aimed primarily at stamping out dissent following months of antigovernment protests in 2019.